 Rolf is fluent in German, English, Russian and French.

-Daniel is the deputy director at SchweryCade.
+Daniel is director at SchweryCade.
 He advises organisations on socially responsible practice, especially concerning the management of and reporting on sustainable events.

 He has an undergraduate degree in Sports Science and Business Management and a Masters degree in the Management, Law and Humanities of Sport.

 Daniel sees sport as an essential companion in life, bringing individuals in to the moment and leaving them with a sense of fulfilment.
 He believes that sport can be used as a fresh way of engaging with people and opening them up to experience and learn new things.

 His main sport is football, which he plays and coaches with a passion.
 He also competes for fun in triathlons, and enjoys travel, writing and learning languages.

 Mia Salvemini joined the SchweryCade team in November 2016.
 She has a background in both sport and sustainability, as well as art and tourism.

 Mia recently completed a Masters degree in Sport Administration and Technology at AISTS in Lausanne.
 She enjoys both watching and participating in all different sports.

 Vy Chi joined the SchweryCade team in 2016, where she combines the spheres of sports and environmental sciences in her professional life.
 With a dedication to detail she helps sports organisations investigate how their events can be the most sustainable – not only for the environment, but also for participants, workers, and the society.

 She holds a Bachelor’s degree in Environmental Sciences and a Master’s degree in Human Health, Nutrition and Environment ETH Zurich.
 Beside her work at SchweryCade she is a passionate dancer, beach volleyball player and a dedicated physical education teacher.
 She believes in the power of sports and sees sports as an instrument to bring people together.